EXHIBITION PROGRAMME FOR 2013

 Sophie Martin is a freelance illustrator specialising in quick pen and watercolour pictures drawn on location.
 She collaborated with Nick and Ana to produce the book "A Day in the Life of The Watermill" back in 2009, and has recently returned to see Ana's flock of Suffolk Sheep again.

 Ana uses the wool to make knitwear using natural dyes...see this link to her page

-Also on sale featuring sheep and some other Watermill creatures painted and drawn by Sophie are - mini books, placemats, and cards - all perfect for Christmas or Birthdays !
+On sale in the Millshop, and featuring sheep and some other Watermill creatures painted and drawn by Sophie, are placemats and cards - all perfect for Birthdays !